AmirAwawdi/SQL-Udacity-Project/README.md

-# SQL-Udacity-Project
+#  Deforestation Exploration
-Deforestation Exploration - Udacity project;  Data analysis report with SQL.
+Udacity SQL project - Data analysis report.

-### Project Overveiw
+## Project Overveiw

 ForestQuery, a non-profit organization, on a mission to reduce deforestation around the world by raising awareness about this important critical environmental issue.